+Since the Berry phase is defined by $\gamma(\delta)\equiv-\arg W(\delta)$, the identity implies $\gamma(-\delta)\simeq -\,\gamma(\delta)$.
 Fig.~\ref{fig:W_2x2_raw_unit} verifies this oddness directly at finite $\delta$ in a depinned regime where $\gamma(\delta)$ varies smoothly.
-This shows that the Wilson-loop conjugation identity holds without invoking Berry-phase pinning, complementing the symmetry-pinned setting discussed in Ref.~\cite{Hatsugai2006JPSJ_QuantizedBerryPhase}.
+This shows that the Wilson loop conjugation identity holds without invoking Berry phase pinning, complementing the symmetry-enforced pinned setting discussed in Ref.~\cite{Hatsugai2006JPSJ_QuantizedBerryPhase}.

-Fig.~\ref{fig:gamma_fit} summarizes the $\theta$-grid $N_\theta$ dependence of the Berry-phase.
+Fig.~\ref{fig:gamma_fit} summarizes the $\theta$-grid $N_\theta$ dependence of the Berry phase.
 We plot $\gamma(\delta)$ evaluated at each $N_\theta$ used in this study, shown as a function of $1/N_\theta$.
 To provide a compact parametrization over the tested range, we fit the data as a function of $1/N_\theta$ by

-where we write the Berry-phase with an explicit $N_\theta$ argument to make the twist-grid dependence explicit.
+where we write the Berry phase with an explicit $N_\theta$ argument to make the twist-grid dependence explicit.
 As shown in Fig.~\ref{fig:gamma_fit}, the data are well captured by the fitted curve.
 As a representative example, for $U=7.0$ and $\delta=0.01$ we obtain the provisional coefficients

 from an unweighted quadratic fit over the tested $N_\theta$ values.
 (For this fit, the unweighted RMSE is $\simeq 3.3\times 10^{-3}$ over the tested range.)